nf-core/atacseq/docs/usage.md

 It is not possible to run a mixture of single-end and paired-end files in one run.

 ### `--narrowPeak`
-By default, MACS is run with the `--broad` flag.
-With this flag on, MACS will try to composite broad regions in BED12 ( a gene-model-like format ) by putting nearby highly enriched regions into a broad region with loose cutoff.
-The broad region is controlled by the default qvalue cutoff 0.1.
+By default, MACS is run with the [`--broad`](https://github.com/taoliu/MACS#--broad) flag.
 Specify this flag to call peaks in narrowPeak mode.

 ### `--fragment_size`
-Number of base pairs to extend the reads to when creating bigWig files for single-end reads.
+Number of base pairs to extend single-end reads when creating bigWig files.
 Default: `0`

 ## Reference genomes